Attenuation from the optical to the extreme ultraviolet by dust associated with broad absorption line quasars: the driving force for outflows: Acknowledgments

 \section{Acknowledgments}

-We are grateful to Bill Mathews, Ski Antonucci, Bruce Draine, TingGui Wang, Wen-Juan Liu, and Ari Laor for useful discussions and comments.
+We are grateful to Ski Antonucci, Bruce Draine, TingGui Wang, Wen-Juan Liu, Ari Laor and the late Bill Mathews for useful discussions and comments.
+We also thank the referee for a careful reading and for useful comments.
 JJMG and JS carried out their work under the auspices of the Science Internship Program (SIP) of the University of California at Santa Cruz.
 We wish to express our appreciation to Raja GuhaThakurta for his excellent leadership of the SIP program.